-This map shows placement of monopoles along the proposed route.
-Herbicides will be used to kill vegetation and threaten contamination of the sole source of water for 18,000 people, whether the transmission line is above or below ground along the MBTA right of way (ROW).
+This shows placement of monopoles along the proposed overhead route.
+Herbicides commonly used on rights of way to kill vegetation threaten the sole source of water for 18,000 people, whether the transmission line is above or below ground on the right of way (ROW).

 Click here to examine the full interactive map.

 Whose homes will be affected?
 The short answer is, everyone’s.
 This is because the project will fundamentally change the look and feel of our picturesque town, known for its colonial atmosphere, preservation ethic, and exceptional quality of life.

 No map can adequately show what the impact will be, but start here with this map to the left.

 “Through the use of the MassGIS Oliver data base, all properties within proximity of 3,000 feet from the rail ROW were studied.
 The study determined that the property de-valuation extends into four categories based on proximity to the property lines:

 - Direct Abutters (50 feet)

 The potential impact was examined on a ‘best and worst’ case basis.
 The illustration … shows a typical neighborhood and the projected impact across these four categories or ‘zones’.